October (CMS)

 October is a self-hosted content management system (CMS) based on the PHP programming language and Laravel web application framework.
-It supports MySQL, SQLite and PostgreSQL for the database backend and uses a flat file database for the front end structure.
+It supports MariaDB, MySQL, PostgreSQL, SQLite and SQL Server for the database back end and uses a flat file database for the front end structure.
 The October CMS covers a range of capabilities such as users, permissions, themes, and plugins, and is seen as a simpler alternative to WordPress.